 - Compose and send a new message to a person’s whose messages aren’t appearing in your search results, and it seems that all the older message threads that were not searchable before become searchable again

 - Some readers say that backing up and restoring from a recent backup solved their issues with older texts not showing up.
 It’s a pretty drastic solution with no guarantee, especially since some users report this problem occurring after a restore.
 But if nothing else works, give this a try

-- Back up to iCloud and then reset device as new and restore from the latest iCloud backup
+- Back up to iCloud and then reset the device as new and restore from the latest iCloud backup

 iPhone Message Search Not Working At All?

-If your problem is a little different in that your iDevice isn’t searching through any your texts, then it’s quite possible that the Message App is toggled off in Siri & Search.
+If your problem is a little different in that your iDevice isn’t searching through any of your texts, then it’s quite possible that the Message App is toggled off in Siri & Search.